-Comparisons from the clean, doors-off cavity for the URANS, DES and LES methods with unsteady pressure comparisons with experiment revealing best agreement with DES and LES (Figure 3(a)).
-URANS results were based on the coarse grid with Menter's Baseline $k - \omega \mod^{11}$ .
-A time-step of 0.01 ( $\equiv 1.814 \times 10^{-5}$ s) was used for this computation - details of the grid are provided in Table 1.
-The fine grid was used for the DES computation with a time-step of 0.001 ( $\equiv 1.814 \times 10^{-6}$ s) and the very fine grid for the LES computation with the same time-step.
+Results from the clean, doors-off cavity for the URANS, DES and LES methods are depicted in Figures 3 to 5, with unsteady pressure comparisons with experiment revealing best agreement with DES and LES (Figure 3(a)).
+URANS results were based on the coarse grid with Menter's Baseline $k - \omega$ model.24 A time-step of 0.01 ($\equiv 1.814 \times 10^{-5}$ s) was used for this computation - details of the grid are provided in Table 1.
+The fine grid was used for the DES computation with a time-step of 0.001 ($\equiv 1.814 \times 10^{-6}$ s) and the very fine grid for the LES computation with the same time-step.
 The experimental signal was sampled at 6 kHz so the numerical results were sampled at the same rate for proper comparison.

 The shape of the SPL curve for Menter's Baseline $k - \omega$ model still resembles the 'W' shape that is characteristic of the doors-on case, which will be discussed in greater detail in the following section (Figure 6(a)).
 Without doors, the flow inside and outside of the cavity is less constrained to move in the spanwise direction.
 The fact that Menter's Baseline $k - \omega$ model predicts a completely incorrect SPL shape (unlike LES and DES) suggests that it (and indeed URANS) has difficulty in accommodating effects of the greater transport and redistribution of energy and momentum in the spanwise direction.
 The difference in frequencies without the doors is clearly represented by the spectral analysis in Figure 3(b).
-The 3rd Rossiter mode ( $\approx 600 \text{ Hz}$ ) is more dominant for the doors-off cavity case compared to the 2nd mode ( $\approx 380 \text{ Hz}$ ) for the doors-on case.
-Although Menter's Baseline $k - \omega$ model predicts the 3rd mode relatively well, it fails to account for either the lower or higher frequencies.
-This is however not surprising since URANS can only account for the most energetic coherent structures in a flow.
-The 3rd Rossiter mode is the dominant frequency in the doors-off cavity case this well but fails to account for any of the lower or higher frequencies.
+The 3rd Rossiter mode (≈ 600 Hz) is more dominant for the doors-off cavity case compared to the 2nd mode (≈ 380 Hz) for the doors-on case.
+Although Menter's Baseline $k - \omega$ model predicts the 3rd mode relatively well, it fails to account for the most energetic coherent structures in a flow.
+The 3rd Rossiter mode is the dominant frequency in the doors-off cavity configuration and so URANS captures this well but fails to account for any of the lower or higher frequencies.